adlnet/xAPI-Spec/xAPI.md

 A 1.0.0 system converting a statement created in 0.9 MUST follow the steps below:

-* If the statement has been voided or uses verbs, activity types, or properties not included in the 0.9 specification, do not convert it.
+* If the statement has been voided or uses verbs, Activity types, or properties not included in the 0.9 specification, do not convert it.
 * Prefix "verb" with "http://adlnet.gov/expapi/verbs/".
-* Prefix any activity ids which are not full absolute URIs with "tag:adlnet.gov,2013:expapi:0.9:activities:"
+* Prefix any Activity ids which are not full absolute URIs with "tag:adlnet.gov,2013:expapi:0.9:activities:"
 * Prefix any extension keys which are not full absolute URIs with "tag:adlnet.gov,2013:expapi:0.9:extensions:"
-* Prefix activity types with "http://adlnet.gov/expapi/activities/"
+* Prefix Activity types with "http://adlnet.gov/expapi/activities/"
 * for each agent (Actor):
     * Search for inverse functional identifiers in this order: "mbox, mbox_sha1sum, openId, account".
 Keep the first populated inverse functional identifier found and discard the rest.